james-priest/javascript-objects/README.md

 # Creating JavaScript Objects
 Taken from _Chapter 6: Essential JavaScript & jQuery_ of [Programming in HTML5 with JavaScript and CSS3](https://www.amazon.com/Training-Guide-Programming-JavaScript-Microsoft/dp/0735674388) by Glenn Johnson.

-I wrote this out along with code examples as part of my study material for passing Microsoft's [Exam 70-480: Programming in HTML5 with JavaScript & CSS3](https://www.microsoft.com/en-us/learning/exam-70-480.aspx) certification exam.
+I wrote this out along with code examples as part of my study material for passing the Object-Oriented JavaScript portion of Microsoft's [Exam 70-480: Programming in HTML5 with JavaScript & CSS3](https://www.microsoft.com/en-us/learning/exam-70-480.aspx) certification exam.

 Code examples use [Tape](https://github.com/substack/tape) (tap-producing test harness for node and browsers) which is a lightweight TDD package.